AlanCoding/awx-1/docs/prompting.md

 {
   "job_type": "check",
   "limit": "",
+  "job_tags": null,
   "verbosity": null,
-  "credentials": [1, 2, 4]
+  "credentials": [1, 2, 4],
+  "extra_vars": {}
 }
 ```

 Assuming that the job template is configured to prompt for all these,
 fields, here is what happens in this action:

- - `job_type` of the job assumes the value of "check"
+ - `job_type` of the job takes the value of "check"
- - `limit` of the job assumes the value of `""`, which means that Ansible will
+ - `limit` of the job takes the value of `""`, which means that Ansible will
    target all hosts in the inventory, even though the job template may have
    been targeted to a smaller subset of hosts
+ - `job_tags` (a character field) take the value the job template has
- - `verbosity` of the job assumes the value that the job template has
+ - `verbosity` (an int field) takes the value that the job template has
- - The job uses all credentials of the job template, combined with
-   credentials with primary keys 1, 2, and 4
+ - The job uses only the `credentials` with primary keys 1, 2, and 4,

-If job template has configured `ask_verbosity_on_launch` to False, this
-should not cause a problem.
+   ignoring those associated with the job template
+ - `extra_vars` of the job template will be used without any overrides

+If `extra_vars` in the request data contains some keys, these will
+be combined with the job template extra_vars dictionary, with the
+request data taking precedence.

+If the request data contains `"credentials": []`, the request should result
+in a 400 error, because without a machine credential, the job can not run.
+Saved launch configurations have a special-case.
+If the many-to-many field
+`credentials` has no associated credentials, the job will launch with
+the associated job template credentials, but if 1 or more credential
+is associated, the job will use these credentials, and none from the
+job template.

+If the field `inventory` is given a null value, a 400 code will be returned
+without launching the job.

 ### Saved Launch-time Configurations